 • Profile style and material grade (MDF, primed pine, hardwood, PVC)

-• Number of inside and outside corners that require miter cuts
+• Number of inside and outside corners requiring miter cuts

 • Prep work such as demo, drywall repair, and floor leveling